¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Zero waste, fun novelty factor.

-• Best For: Bars, specialty drink shops.
+• Mejor para: Bars, specialty drink shops.

 • Ventajas: All-natural, biodegradable, sturdy.

-• Cons: Limited availability, potential allergen concerns.
+• Contras: Limited availability, potential allergen concerns.

-• Best For: Farm-to-table restaurants, rustic venues.
+• Mejor para: Farm-to-table restaurants, rustic venues.

 1. Mycelium (Mushroom) Straws